ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Aggregation of event coming from multiple producers.
 * Monitor distributed applications to produce centralized feed of operational data.
 * Logs collector from multiple services
-* Implement [event soucing pattern](../evt-microservices/ED-patterns.md) out of the box
+* Implement [event soucing pattern](../evt-microservices/ED-patterns.md) out of the box, using configuration to keep message for a long time period.
+Data are replicated between broker within the cluster and cross availability zones if needed.
 * Manage loosely coupled communication between microservices.
 (See [this note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/service-mesh.md#asynchronous-loosely-coupled-solution-using-events) where I present a way to support a service mesh solution using asynchronous event)

 ## Key concepts